 The Admissions Committee will consider fewer hours depending upon the type and intensity of your experience.
 For example, having 1600 hours of hands-on patient care experience as an EMT doing only patient transfer would not be as competitive as an applicant who has 1400 hours of hands-on patient care experience working as an ER tech.
 The latter provides a greater opportunity for a variety and intensity of patient care experience.

-No. All applications will be fully reviewed as long as they are complete and are submitted by the September 1 deadline and we receive the verified CASPA application by November 1.
+No. All applications will be given full consideration as long as they are complete and are submitted by the September 1 deadline and we receive the verified CASPA application by November 1.
 Applying early does not necessarily mean that your application will be reviewed earlier.
 Notification about interviews is generally sent out via email starting in September and continues through the fall.
 Final decisions regarding interviews and acceptance are usually finalized by mid-January.